Dr Eleonora Rosati

 An Italian-qualified lawyer (avvocato) with experience in the area of intellectual property (IP) law - particularly copyright - with an EU, UK and Italian focus, I am here to help you understand and address related topical issues.

 I provide cutting-edge analysis, conduct relevant research, and offer bespoke lectures, training, and courses (more information can be found here).

 Do you wish to discuss possible research and policy work?

 Do you have training needs?

-An Italian-qualified lawyer (avvocato) admitted to the Florence Bar (Ordine degli Avvocati di Firenze), I am a lecturer in intellectual property (IP) law at the University of Southampton (UK), a guest lecturer in copyright law at EDHEC Business School (France), a door tenant at 8 New Square, and an Editor of the Journal of Intellectual Property Law & Practice (Oxford University Press).
+An Italian-qualified lawyer (avvocato) admitted to the Florence Bar (Ordine degli Avvocati di Firenze), I am a tenured associate professor in intellectual property (IP) law at the University of Southampton (UK), a guest lecturer in copyright law at EDHEC Business School (France), a door tenant at 8 New Square, and an Editor of the Journal of Intellectual Property Law & Practice (Oxford University Press).

 Previously I was a post-doctoral legal research associate at the University of Cambridge (UK), and worked in the IP departments of Bird&Bird LLP in Milan (Italy) and London (UK).

 I hold two law degrees summa cum laude from the University of Florence (Italy), an LLM from the University of Cambridge (UK), and a PhD in EU copyright law from the European University Institute (Italy).

 I have organized and co-organized a number of events, conferences, and specialist training on topical IP issues.